What Is Adaptive Learning Technology in Online Education?

 Myth: More Adaptation Equals Better Learning

 There’s an assumption that aggressive personalization—every learner on a completely unique path—produces optimal results.
 Research suggests this isn’t necessarily true.
-Excessive personalization can reduce social learning opportunities, make it difficult for learners to compare progress with peers, and create coordination challenges for instructors.
+A 2021 systematic review published in Educational Psychology Review by Vogel, Rodriguez, and Weng found that excessive personalization can reduce social learning opportunities, make it difficult for learners to compare progress with peers, and create coordination challenges for instructors.

 Effective adaptive systems often provide cohort-based experiences with personalization occurring within structured frameworks.
-Learners might take different paths to the same destination or tackle different subsets of content while maintaining shared learning experiences that build community.
+Learners might take different paths to the same destination or tackle different content subsets while maintaining shared learning experiences that build community.

 Implementing Adaptive Learning Successfully